Nitty Gritty Rocky Top Conspiracy

 I sent a furious email to the management of the Nitty Gritty Dirt Band at the time, but got no response.

 I immediately found nine web pages with the lyrics for Rocky Top, and they ALL contained my favorite verse.
 Then, a few months later, the verse had been removed from ALL of those web pages too!
-For about a year, it was very difficult to find the verse in any online lyrics, but then I started finding it again.
+For about a year, it was very difficult to find the verse in any online lyrics, but then after about 3 years, I started finding it again.

-I searched for comments online explaining how the same thing had happened to others, but I found nothing.
+I had immediately searched for comments online explaining how the same thing had happened to others, but I found nothing.
+I search again every few years, but I have never found any related story.

 I don’t think that removing this verse was the goal of this entity.
 I think this was just a test, but not the kind of test you think.
 You see, I explained this at the time to my Russian friend and coworker (let’s call him Nikita), who knew me very well, and he didn’t believe me.